 Field placement: Native American Agriculture Fund

-Sara is analyzing Native American Agriculture Fund NAAF's 2020 grantmaking portfolio to identify funding needs and gaps.
-She is integrating these findings into an advocacy report, pinpointing areas of Native agriculture that are currently underfunded and could benefit from targeted investment by other foundations and/or institutional donors.
-She also assists in strategic communication efforts and is creating storytelling webpage content for each of NAAF's 180+ past and current grantees.
+Sara analyzed Native American Agriculture Fund NAAF's 2020 grantmaking portfolio to identify funding needs and gaps.
+She integrated these findings into an advocacy report, pinpointing areas of Native agriculture that are currently underfunded and could benefit from targeted investment by other foundations and/or institutional donors.
+She also assisted in strategic communication efforts and created storytelling webpage content for each of NAAF's 180+ past and current grantees.

 Policy placement: Center on Budget and Policy Priorities

 Sara worked with the Center on Budget and Policy Priorities, a nonpartisan research institute that analyzes and advocates for federal and state policies that reduce poverty and promote equity.
 She researched historical factors of racialized rates of food insecurity and wrote four foundational reports tracing these root causes forward.
 In addition, she built out section summaries, outlines, and annotated bibliographies for each report for future staff reference.